yllekz/ms-edge-annoyances/README.md

 If you are forced to use Edge over Firefox, I hope you find the following modest list of annoying default settings helpful.
 Almost all of these should be turned off if you value privacy, security, and a browser that performs the sole purpose of browsing without any other nonsense.

+#### It is worth nothing that I omitted a select few settings that some may wish to disable.
+Please be aware of this and make any adjustments in accordance with your own personal preferences.

 ## Last updated 2022-06-08, version 102.0.1245.33 (Official build) (64-bit)

 ### Validated on Windows.
 Untested on Linux/macOS/mobile operating systems.